Gardening Answers Knowledgebase

 "Placing several banana peels in the planting hole was popular among rose growers in the 18th century, but they had no idea why the peels seemed to yield healthier roses.
 Today, we know that banana peels contained many useful nutrients, including calcium, magnesium, sulfur, phosphates and sodium.
 The peels rot quickly which means these nutrients are readily available to the plant."

-Some sources recommend using compost tea or milk sprays on black spot-affected leaves, but Washington State University Horticulture Professor Linda Chalker-Scott debunks these methods as ineffective.
+Some sources recommend using compost tea or milk sprays on black spot-affected leaves, but Washington State University Horticulture Professor Linda Chalker-Scott dismisses these methods as ineffective.
 She also states in an article in Master Gardener magazine (Spring 2009) that baking soda sprays may only be of limited efficacy in combatting black spot.
 Studies have shown that it works better when combined with horticultural oil.

 To sum up, I would pay attention to the cultural practices (not wetting the leaves, etc.).
 You can try a baking soda spray (always test on a small area of the plant first), but it may not have lasting power as a treatment.
 Prof. Chalker-Scott mentions that coarse organic mulch (such as wood chips) reduces incidence of black spot, so you may want to adopt this mulching practice.